The Squire Patton Boggs Charitable Trust

 Success Rates

 Success rates are not published.
-Given the annual expenditure of £138,439 and approach of making small grants to many organizations, funds appear to be distributed widely.
+Given the annual expenditure of £138,439 and approach of making small grants to many organisations, funds appear to be distributed widely.

 Reapplication Policy

 No specific reapplication policy is published.
-Organizations should inquire directly with the Trust.
+Organisations should inquire directly with the Trust.

 Application Success Factors

-• Geographic Alignment: Emphasize connections to Birmingham, Leeds, London, or Manchester if applicable
+• Geographic Alignment: Emphasise connections to Birmingham, Leeds, London, or Manchester if applicable

-• Small, Regional Charities: Smaller organizations appear to be the primary target
+• Small, Regional Charities: Smaller organisations appear to be the primary target

 • Core Beneficiary Groups: Clearly align with main beneficiary groups